Skip to product information

 9am-10am

-• NEW VINEYARD-WINERY: Custom Crush/Incubators/Buying Bulk - John Rivenburgh, Kerrville Hills Winery - LIMESTONE
+• NEW VINEYARD-WINERY: I Own A Winery, Now What? - John Rivenburgh, Kerrville Hills Winery - LIMESTONE

 - sponsored by Texas Tech University

-• NEW VINEYARD-WINERY: Start with the End in Mind, WISE Academy
+• NEW VINEYARD-WINERY: Start with the End in Mind - Liz Mercer, WISE Academy - sponsored by Inland Desert Nursery

 - Sure you don't know what you don't now, but what is your idea winery business?
 In this session, we'll think through crafting your business from the software, the human resources, sales/marketing and more to make your business a success.
 It may be both what you can do now, but what you can start preparing for to achieve in the future for a successful business - BALLROOM F